Visit us on Facebook

 On Sunday morning at 9:30 am.

-The Orthodox cycle of Sunday Services includes both Vespers on Saturday evening, as well as the Hours followed by the Divine Liturgy on Sunday morning.
+The Orthodox cycle of Sunday Services begins with Evening Prayer (“Vespers”) on Saturday evening.
+It continues through the Divine Liturgy (the “Holy Eucharist”) on Sunday morning.

-To prepare for the Divine Liturgy, the Orthodox faithful typically participate in Vespers and the Hours.
+To prepare for receiving Holy Communion at the Divine Liturgy, Orthodox faithful typically participate in Vespers. and the Hours.

 Saturday Evening: Great Vespers at 6:00 pm